dapplegatecp/lpp-client/README.md

 ## Usage

 The application is designed to run automatically on the Cradlepoint router.
 Configure the desired options using the Cradlepoint SDK's appdata, and the LPP client will start with the specified settings.

+A webserver is also included in the container.
+It runs on port 8080 and provides a simple interface for viewing the current status, configuration and logs.
+The environmental variable WEBAPP=true must be exposed for the webserver to run as well a port forwarded to port 8080 in the container.
+The webserver can be accessed by navigating to the router's IP address and port 8080 in a web browser.

 For more detailed information about the implementation, please refer to the `main.py` file.